 A few weeks later when that method failed, Norie decided on a new tactic.
 She would gently paw me once, pause, paw a second time, then a third time and if I failed to open an eye repeated the routine one or two more times.
 Finally if I didn’t awaken she applied just a little touch of a claw to make me wake up!
 I do not take kindly to being awakened by a cat in such a manner.
 So I said sharply and loudly, “NO Claws!”

-Since I developed some back problems the routine has changed a bit.
-When it is 6 AM, or a little earlier, it is time for my medicines.
+When I developed some back problems the routine changed a bit.
+When it was 6 AM, or a little earlier, it was time for my medicines.
 I have to get up anyway, so I go to the bathroom and wash my face.

 Next I weigh myself.
 When I pull the scales away from the wall, Norie checks for bugs.
 (All we ever have is a rare silverfish.)
 But she dutifully checks for them every day and scrutinizes the perimeter of the bathroom for any bugs.
 I praise her and tell her how wonderful she is for protecting me from the bugs.
 Sometimes she acts like she’s chasing a bug, when I know there isn’t one!

 Sometimes after she headed for the kitchen I climb back in bed and pull the covers up to try to fake her off.
 But soon I feel and hear her jump up on the bed and sit and stare at my face, CPAP mask and all.